Online Blackjack Guide

 Blackjack is a game which features all standard cards (no jokers) and multiple decks.
 The objective of the game is to beat the dealer’s hand, by getting as close to 21 points as possible.
 Aces count as either 1s or 11s, face cards count as 10s, and all other cards count for their numerical value.
 If you go over 21 points, you will lose the game.

 To start off with, players must first look at the chip sizes you have available.
 They will often range from $1 up to $500, but you can put any combination of chips down, provided you stay within the table betting limits, which are usually displayed on the screen.

-Once bets have made placed in the betting circle, you can click deal to receive your first two cards.
+Once bets have been placed in the betting circle, you can click ‘deal’ to receive your first two cards.
 The dealer will also receive two cards, but unless you are playing a blackjack variant such as Double Exposure, it is likely that only one of the dealer’s cards is visible.

 Players have several options open to them after the deal.
 Players can choose to hit, stand, take insurance bets, double down, or split.